 - The only limitation for the free Xbox repairs are when the cause of the damage falls outside warranty coverage

-The launch of the new Xbox One X has created a lot of buzz among gamers.
-Everybody wants to test the new console and share their results with the world.
+The launch of the Xbox One X has created a lot of buzz among gamers.
+Everybody wanted to test the new console and share their results with the world.

 Here are the steps to follow to register your product: